Bob Marley in Brighton

 A Sussex connection

 Bob Marley did not come to Brighton as a passing name on a poster.
 He arrived in July 1980 as one of the great voices of his age, carrying music that meant far more than entertainment to the people who heard it.
 By then he was known across the world, but Sussex had seen him long before that.
-In July 1972, he had appeared at the De La Warr Pavilion in Bexhill-on-Sea, still a young and little-known Jamaican singer.
+In July 1972, he had appeared at the De La Warr Pavilion in Bexhill-on-Sea, still a young and little-known Jamaican singer, playing on an early British visit before fame fully arrived.
 Eight years later, he returned to this stretch of the south coast to play two nights at the Brighton Centre.
 There is something striking in that journey.
 Sussex saw him near the beginning, and Sussex saw him again near the end.

 At the Brighton Centre